 The fee to repeat a course is determined by the Per Program Course Fee.
-Registration into a course for a second attempt is subject to availability and is not guaranteed.
-Registration into a course for a second attempt is subject to availability and is not guaranteed.
+Registration into a course for a second (or subsequent) attempt is subject to availability and is not guaranteed.

 CASH PAYMENT POLICY

 As a commitment to training, all Dorsey College students should be prepared to make cash payments towards their tuition cost.
 This payment will reduce the amount of loans that a student needs to borrow.
 We recommend a minimum payment of \$500.
 A one-time cash payment may be made.
 Arrangements can also be made for financing tuition at no additional cost; Dorsey College will accommodate students with a tuition balance by allowing monthly payments.
 These payments are due in accordance with arrangements made in advance with the school's financial aid office.